Rufflewind/blas-hs/README.md

 - The `Blas.Generic.*` modules expose a slightly more sophisticated interface via type classes, allowing the functions to work on any of the 4 types supported by Blas.
-This interface is still somewhat experimental.
+This interface is experimental.

+- The `Blas.Specialized.*` modules expose a more uniform interface similar to `Blas.Generic.*` but without any type classes.
+This interface is experimental.

 Both of these two interfaces have `Safe` and `Unsafe` versions, of which the only difference is the type of foreign call used.
 Refer to the GHC